sanishka94/documentation/Facebook.md

 ### Get Long Lived Page Access Token
 Send get request to this endpoint: https://graph.facebook.com/{graph-api-version}/{user-id}/accounts?access_token={long-lived-user-access-token}

+- An example for graph API version: "v12.0".
+Make sure you put the current version here.
-- you will recieve your Long lived pags access token in the "access token" attribute.
+- The Long lived pags access token will come in the "access token" attribute.